Fall 2013: CIS 110 - Introduction to Computer Science

-I am also interested in applications of AI to medicine, search and rescue, and space exploration.
+I am also interested in applications of AI to robotics, medicine, search and rescue, and sustainability.

 Details of my research on these topics can be found on my research and publications pages.
 This research has also produced a number of software packages, which I make freely available for academic and not-for-profit use.

 This research is currently funded by:

 - AFOSR Grant #FA8750-14-1-0069, Co-PI (with Matthew Taylor, PI and Paul Ruvolo, Co-PI)

 - ONR Grant #N00014-11-1-0139, PI (with Terran Lane and Paul Ruvolo, Co-PIs)

 - ONR Contract #N00014-10-C-0192 via Lockheed Martin ATL, PI